 If you arrive early for an authorized reason (varsity athletics, residence hall employment, new student orientation, etc.), you may begin utilizing your meal plan at the start of your authorized activity.
-As this will cause an increase in the number of meals for the quarter, you may need to upgrade your plan for the term or add funds utilizing the process described above.
+As this will cause an increase in the number of meals for the quarter, you may need to upgrade your plan for the term.
+Any additional meal charges above the meal plan selected with be added to your student account.